Ekow Hayford: Personal life

-Death
+Assassination

-On 9 October 2020, while returning from a campaign tour, he was shot dead by unknown persons.
+On 9 October 2020, while returning from a campaign tour, Hayford was gunned down by unknown assassins.
 This occurred on the Abeadze Dominase – Abeadze Duadzi – Mankessim Road on his return from a campaign trip.

-He is reported to have been attacked at about 1:00 am Friday morning by 6 armed highway robbers.
-Reports indicate that Hayford was incidentally identified as the MP during the robbery and was specifically targeted and shot by the robbers who blamed him for the problems being faced by the people in the country.
+He is reported to have been attacked at about 1:00 am Friday morning by six armed highway robbers.
+Reports indicate that Hayford was incidentally identified as the MP during the robbery and was specifically targeted and shot by the robbers, who blamed him for the problems being faced by the people in the country.

 Subsequent developments

-The first, Ophelia Hayford was a police officer until the death of her husband.
-She has been nominated by the NPP to replace her husband as the party's candidate for the Mfantseman seat in the 2020 Ghanaian general election.
+His wife Ophelia Hayford was a police officer until the death of her husband.
+She was nominated by the NPP to replace her husband as the party's candidate for the Mfantseman seat in the 2020 Ghanaian general election.
 It also emerged that Hayford actually had two wives.
-The second, Sarah Quansah Hayford also has two children and was present at the initial funeral rites performed at Mankessim.
+The second, Sarah Quansah Hayford, also has two children and was present at the initial funeral rites performed at Mankessim.